-In addition to providing high-quality family entertainment events, the Harlem Ambassadors perform “Stay in School, Stay off Drugs” assembly programs to encourage kids to work hard in school, respect themselves and their peers, listen to adult authority figures, believe in themselves, set goals, and focus on their education so they can achieve their goals.
+In addition to comedy basketball shows, the Harlem Ambassadors perform “Stay in School, Stay off Drugs, Don't Be a Bully” assemblies.
+The Harlem Ambassadors encourage kids to work hard in school, respect themselves and their peers, listen to adult authority figures, believe in themselves, set goals, not be a bully, and focus on their education.

 “Kids may not always take what their parents say to heart, but they’ll listen to athletes who have a message,” said Lade Majic, coach of the Harlem Ambassadors.
 “It’s our way of reaching kids.
 Part of my life is devoted to keeping kids focused on making good choices in life.”